chef/chef-web-docs/chef_master/source/server_data.rst

 Devices
 -----------------------------------------------------
-After backing up the Chef server data, make a note of the current size of the ``/dev/opscode/drbd`` logical volume and mountpoint.
+After backing up the Chef Infra Server data, make a note of the current size of the ``/dev/opscode/drbd`` logical volume and mountpoint.
 Run the following commands:

 .. code-block:: bash